e33io/reference-wiki/installation-docs/debian-base-installation.md

 # Debian Base Installation

 This is a summary of the key settings and steps for a base install of [Debian](https://www.debian.org) with encryption, without a desktop environment.
-For detailed step-by-step instructions using the Debian Graphical Installer, please see my [blog post](https://e33.io/913), otherwise see the highlights below.

 &nbsp;